-Here, we present new quantitative estimates of true polar wander since 320 Ma.
-We find that TPW since 320 Ma occurred as large (>10°) but slow rotations at rates typically below 0.5° /Ma, with a mean TPW rate of $0.34^{\circ}\pm0.14^{\circ}$ /Ma (1σ).
-The TPW paths computed using four different mantle reference frames all show significant (>5°) TPW since 100 Ma, in contrast to some recent studies.
-The TPW path back to 320 Ma supports the existence of multiple large TPW oscillations of up to ~20° since the Permian.
-We find no evidence for phases of fast (>1°/Ma) TPW on timescales of >5 Ma, suggesting that previously observed, and heavily debated, rapid TPW may be an artifact.
+Here, we present new quantitative estimates of TPW since 320 Ma.
+We find that TPW since 320 Ma occurred as large (>10°) but slow rotations at rates typically below 0.5°/Ma, with a mean TPW rate of $0.34^{\circ} \pm 0.14^{\circ}$ /Ma (1 σ).
+The TPW paths computed using four different mantle reference frames all show significant $(>5^{\circ})$ TPW since 100 Ma, in contrast to some recent studies.
+The TPW path back to 320 Ma supports the existence of multiple large TPW oscillations of up to $\sim 20^{\circ}$ since the Permian.
+We find no evidence for phases of fast (>1°/Ma) TPW on timescales of >10 Ma, suggesting that previously observed, and heavily debated, rapid TPW may be an artifact.
 Our results show that TPW since 320 Ma predominantly occurred around two nearly orthogonal equatorial axes.
-We confirm a previously constrained oscillatory TPW rotation of ~24° in the Triassic and Jurassic around an axis that is close to the present-day center of mass of the antipodal LLSVPs in the lowermost mantle.
-In contrast, TPW is shown to have occurred about an axis at ~85°E during the last ~80 Ma and between 260 and 320 Ma, implying that other contributions to the moment of inertia, such as those exerted by subducting lithospheric slabs, controlled the nature of TPW.
-We tentatively explain the changes in the dominant axis of TPW since 320 Ma to changes in the contribution to the moment of inertia of low-
+We confirm a previously constrained oscillatory TPW rotation of $\sim 24^{\circ}$ in the Triassic and Jurassic around an axis that is close to the present-day center of mass of the antipodal LLSVPs in the lowermost mantle.
+In contrast, TPW is shown to have occurred about an axis at $\sim 85^{\circ}$ E during the last ~ 80 Ma and between 260 and 320 Ma, implying that other contributions to the moment of inertia, such as those exerted by subducting lithospheric slabs, controlled the nature of TPW.
+We tentatively explain the changes in the dominant axis of TPW since 320 Ma to changes in the contribution to the moment of inertia of low-latitude Tethyan subduction versus higher-latitude subduction in the Pacific realm.
+The $>20^{\circ}$ TPW oscillation around an axis close to the center of LLSVPs may confirm the stabilizing effects of LLSVPs on Earth's moment of inertia.
+Finally, we highlight that the coupling of kinematic constraints on TPW with absolute plate motion models provides an opportunity for calibration of numerical experiments of mantle dynamics.